ngiro1/ngiro1.github/Projects/transportation.md

-[**Where would Demogorgons Spawn in Baltimore, MD?**]
+[**Methods of Transportation to Work in Baltimore, MD**]

-The class project infographic was entirely created using ArcGIS software.
-Using provided data regarding *Stranger Things*'s Demogorgons and their likely habitat spawning requirements, I created this ranked map showing the likely spawning locations in the city of Baltimore, MD.
+This infographic was created to show the differences in methods of transportation to work in correlation with median income for adults in the city of Baltimore, MD.
+RStudio, ArcMap, and Adobe Illustrator were utilized in creating this graphic.

 <a href="/pdf/lab6_pt2_2complete_new3.pdf">Final</a>